Smithgift/Transmission/nonmd/StorySoFar.md

 Chapter 11: The Salamanders of Drake's party are unmoved by the death.
 James go on an adventure with a party, where they kill some monsters and eventually find a room.
 These rooms either have a door trap, a room curse, or both.
 They also have a monster.
 After charging inside (and James accidentally setting off a room curse) they get some phat loot, including a sword and a scroll for James.

 These scrolls are one-use magic spells, but Boris tells him this the scroll is merely "reduce hunger," a common scroll that's more or less just an easy-to-carry meal.
 He still gets credit for it, and keeps his cool new sword.

+Chapter 12: Months later, the Dragon Trogdolyte Tribe prepares to assault a Labyrinth, one of the dungeons that guards the gates between worlds.
+They head to the Blue Sunrise Hold, where James meets up with Tim Ruby, an old friend who was transmitted for slacking.
+James learns that there have been Trog-Hold wars, as recent as years ago, and feels subtly uncomfortable.

+Chapter 13: James learns the rules of the Labyrinth: after opening the door, the would-be worldclimbers have a set time to find their way through the maze until they find the Guardian, and kill it.
+There's a time limit, though: if enough time passes, the outer doors shut, and everyone inside must fight or die.

+Boris gives James some extra-sweet gear, since if the Tribe doesn't make it, it's wasted, and if they do make it, the next world's machines can produce higher-quality items for cheaper.

+Chapter 14: The Tribe assaults the Labyrinth and gets deep inside.
+However, there are sheer swarms of scorpions in the boss room, and although they manage to kill most of them and the spawners, they are unable to kill the sub-Guardians fast enough to take on the true Guardian, a giant scorpion.
+Drake and his party are killed, and an officer orders every to retreat.
+James dives for the door...